• Skip to primary navigation

 • Bake the chicken in the oven until the internal temperature reaches at least 165°.
 Be sure to test multiple areas to make sure the reading is accurate!

 • Once the chicken is fully cooked, strip as much meat off the bones as you can.
-We don't worry about keeping the meat "pretty" because I just cut it up for the soup anyway.
+Don't worry about keeping the meat "pretty" because you will just cut it up for the soup anyway.

 • Store the meat in the fridge until the bone broth is finished.